Will Bondo Stick to Plastic

 7. Can I Paint Over Bondo on Plastic?

 Yes, Bondo on plastic surfaces can be painted.
 After the Bondo has fully cured, sand the surface for a smooth finish before applying paint.
 Choose a paint suitable for both plastic and the specific Bondo product you’ve used.
-(See Also: Addressing Ziebart Undercoating Problems: A Guide to Protection)
+(See Also: Can You Clear Coat Plasti Dip?
+Learn the Best Techniques for a Durable Finish)

 8. How Long Does It Take for Bondo to Dry on Plastic?